francisfeng/SymbolPicker/README.md

 ## Known Issues

-1. Memory footprint will go up everytime the window is presented and dimissed.
-Too much work has went into it and I think it's now acceptable after a few symbol selections.
-Any contributions will be welcome.

-2. The app can't be presented like a modal dialog.
+1. The app can't be presented like a modal dialog.
 I don't know why.
 Any help will be appreciated.
 To mimic the experience, the window is not movable or resizable.
 You may also want to implement click-outside to dismiss in your app.
 You can do this by overriding `func mouseDown(with: NSEvent)` in your `NSWindowController` subclass.

 ```swift
 override func mouseDown(with event: NSEvent) {